Sagua La Grande

 Sagua la Grande (nicknamed La Villa del Undoso, sometimes shortened in Sagua) is a municipality located on the north coast of the province of Villa Clara in central Cuba, on the Sagua la Grande River.
 The city is close to Mogotes de Jumagua, limestone cliffs.
 Many cays of the Sabana-Camaguey Archipelago are located off the northern coast.
-People born in Sagua are called "guajiros".
+People born in Sagua are called "sagüeros".

 History

 Sagua la Grande was founded in 1812 and established as a municipality in 1842.
 By the beginning of the 20th century, the city and its port (Isabela de Sagua), were an important commercial center.
 Presently, its economy is based on the sugar, chemical, mechanical, and food industries.
 Cattle raising and fishing are other important economic activities.

 Two city historians are notable.
 Antonio Miguel Alcover Beltrán left to the inheritance of the events related to the 19th century thanks to his personal interrogations to each one of the authors of history; and at the moment Pedro Suárez Rojo (Tintín) has been in charge to rescue all 20th century and leaves from the 21st century in his famous “Tintin Collection” that includes newspapers, books, photos, films and videos of all the historical events of the referred time.

 Until the 1977 municipal reform, it was divided into the barrios of Baire, Calabazar de Sagua (now part of Encrucijada), Chinchila, Este, General Nodarse, Isabela de Sagua, Jumagua, Malpáez, Oeste and Sitiecito.